 Milton’s debut solo album, Southerly – Art Songs of the American South, available on Albany Records, has garnered critical acclaim:

 “Nothing quite equals the special pleasures derived from a recording that is truly fresh in its musical offerings or approach.
 Southerly is such a recording.…This was clearly a labor of love, executed with a relentless attention to the smallest detail, and the result is one of the most enthralling art song releases of the last twenty years…Milton’s singing is unfailingly beautiful throughout all the songs…” (Journal of Singing)

 “Jos Milton has put together a very fine program of songs by living composers that reflect aspects of southern life and culture…Milton’s singing is exemplary.
 His voice is luminous and his diction exceptionally clear.”
 (American Record Guide)

 As a respected pedagogue, Dr. Milton has given voice master classes at Kansas State University, the University of Georgia, Trinity University, Northeastern State University (OK), Harding University, and at the Mississippi Conference of the National Association of Teachers of Singing (NATS).
 He has presented his research in conferences held by the College Music Society and the National Opera Association, and his writing has been published in The Choral Scholar journal.

-Jos holds a Bachelor of Music from Trinity University, a Master of Music from the University of Massachusetts, and a Doctor of Musical Arts from the Peabody Institute of the Johns Hopkins University.
-Dr. Milton serves as assistant professor of music at the University of Mississippi, where he teaches studio voice as well as various courses in vocal literature.
-He resides in Oxford with his wife and son.
+Jos is a graduate of Trinity University (BM), the University of Massachusetts (MM), and the Peabody Institute of the Johns Hopkins University (DMA).
+He serves as Associate Professor of Music at the University of Mississippi, where he teaches studio voice as well as various courses in vocal literature.